whxwhx/whxwhx.github.io/_pages/misc.md

 I became a fan of billiards in my junior year.
 [Here](../img/billiards.jpeg) is a picture of me playing billiards.

 I enjoy (watching) standup comedies.
 Checkout [Comedy Club China](https://www.facebook.com/comedyclubchina/) for best English comedies in Beijing!

+I used to do competitive programming.
+My Codeforces handle was [WuHongxun](https://codeforces.com/profile/WuHongxun).
+I was also an administrator of [UOJ](https://uoj.ac/) (Univsersal Online Judge).
+My username on UOJ is also [WuHongxun](https://uoj.ac/user/profile/WuHongxun).